Mevrael/bunny/README.md

-# bunny
+# Bunny JS
-Lightweight native JavaScript and ECMAScript 6 library and next generation front-end framework.
+Lightweight native JavaScript and ECMAScript 6 library (package of small stand-alone components like routing, templating, ajax and datatables) and next generation front-end framework.